foodfight/showz/scripts/30Apr2012-test-test.md

 content rating. i.e. the only people who get to curse are those that are as amusing as Artur Bergman or Fujin :)

+Also, Chef Hackday on Tuesday, May 15, 13:00 - 21:00
+focus, likely testing!

 What's Cold
 ===========